C-Accel-CRIPT/criptscripts/scripts/typescript/src/afrl/README.md

-# AFRL CSV to JSON script
+# AFRL CSV to JSON
 ## How to use?

 from project root, run `npm run afrl`